Online Conformal Probabilistic Numerics via Adaptive Edge-Cloud Offloading: Introduction

 \section{Introduction}

-In modern hierarchical computing architectures encompassing edge and cloud segments, the efficient management of computational resources is critical to balance performance with latency and communication overhead.
-For instance, in industrial Internet-of-Things (IoT) settings, sensor data processing must integrate real-time decision-making at the edge with more complex analytics in the cloud, while accounting for inherent trade-offs between response speed and accuracy \citep{hong2019multi}.
+In modern hierarchical computing architectures encompassing edge and cloud servers, the efficient management of computational resources is critical to balance performance with latency and communication overhead.
+Edge servers process data near the user, providing low-latency, but possibly inaccurate, responses due to limited computational resources.
+In contrast, cloud servers offer more powerful processing capabilities, but at the cost of introducing communication delays.
+As an example, in industrial Internet-of-Things (IoT) settings, sensor data processing may leverage both real-time decision-making at the edge and more complex data analytics in the cloud, while accounting for the resulting inherent trade-offs between response speed and accuracy \citep{hong2019multi}.

 Linear systems serve as the cornerstone of virtually all numerical computation.
 These systems -- in the form of the equation $Ax=b$ with unknown vector $x$ -- arise in contexts including convex optimization \citep{boyd2004convex}, Kalman filtering for state estimation \citep{Kalman_application}, and finite element analysis for computational fluid dynamics \citep{PDE_application}.
-A timely and efficient solution of such systems is often critical for real-time decision-making.
+A timely and efficient solution to such systems is often critical for real-time decision-making.